Devi Mukut

-Devi Mukut is a mountain of the Garhwal Himalaya in Uttarakhand, India.
+Devi Mukut is a mountain of the Garhwal Himalayas in Uttarakhand, India.
 It stands near the western rim of the Nanda Devi Sanctuary between Devistan and Devtoli.
 The elevation of Devi Mukut is 6648 m.
 It is 59th highest located entirely within the Uttrakhand.
 Nanda Devi, is the highest mountain in this category.
 It lies 3.3 km south of Devistan I 6678 m its nearest higher neighbor.
 Devtoli 6788 m stands at 3.3 km SSW.
 It stands 4.3 km north of Maiktoli 6803 m and Nanda Devi lies 11.9 km NE.

 Climbing history

-A six members Japanese expedition team led by Kenji Hirasawa.
-They climbed Devi Mukut on September 22, 1979 which lies between Devistan I and Devtoli.
-This was the first ascent of the peak.
-Three of their members reached the summit they approached the peak by the Trisul Nala.
+A six member Japanese expedition led by Kenji Hirasawa made the first ascent of Devi Mukut on September 22, 1979.
+Three of their members reached the summit and approached the peak by the Trisul Nala.

-In September 1978 A polish team attempted the peak and reached a height of 6350 metre.
+In September 1978 a Polish team attempted the peak and reached a height of 6350 metre.

 Neighboring and subsidiary peaks

 Neighboring or subsidiary peaks of Deo Damla: